mjcreativemedia/lakeshore-assets/README.md

 | `width` | Pixel width of the file (should be 2400). |
 | `height` | Pixel height of the file (should be 1600). |

+Additional validation rules enforced by `validate-images.js`:

+- Paths must begin with the corresponding site folder (e.g. entries in `site12.json` point to `sites/site12/...`).
+- Files must use the `.webp` extension.
+- Width and height must be positive numbers.
+- Referenced files must exist on disk.

 ## RemotePicture.astro component

 The `components/RemotePicture.astro` helper reads from the appropriate site manifest and renders an image within Astro's `<picture>` element.